RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

 - [Flay](https://github.com/seattlerb/flay) to flag down duplicate code.
 - [Simplecov](https://github.com/colszowka/simplecov) to make sure that our testing coverage doesn't go down.

-When it comes to Brakeman/Cane/Flay the rake tasks wern't crystal clear, so we created a few [wrapper rake tasks](https://gist.github.com/ryanjones/a9295a969e1804855ae4) to make them a bit more clear.
+When it comes to Brakeman/Cane/Flay the rake tasks weren't crystal clear, so we created a few [wrapper rake tasks](https://gist.github.com/ryanjones/a9295a969e1804855ae4) to make them a bit more clear.
 We also make sure they returned 0/non-zero return codes so our CI would flag it if we broke some of the thresholds.
 Simplecov is a great tool for preventing code being written without tests.
 It's really useful for [viewing total coverage for a code path](https://camo.githubusercontent.com/3cb7252450587d575bca65e27f20107b1986d67e/687474703a2f2f636f6c737a6f776b612e6769746875622e636f6d2f73696d706c65636f762f6465766973655f736f757263655f66696c652d302e352e332e706e67).

-Build your own Rules/Standards/Toolset
+Build your own Rules/Standards/Tool set
 ---------------------

-It's important to note that we built this ruleset as a team as we hit rough patches of code.
-It's not going to work if you just drop a bunch of rules on your team of developers, or try and implemennt something overnight. **Do not** drop some of the tools in place without chatting with your team of developers (you are doing a weekly meeting, right?).
+It's important to note that we built this rule set as a team as we hit rough patches of code.
+It's not going to work if you just drop a bunch of rules on your team, or try and implement something overnight. **Do not** drop some of the tools in place without chatting with your team  (you are doing a weekly meeting, right?).

+It's taken almost a full year to bring the codebase(s) though refactoring and following our standards.
+Persistence and acceptance from your team is all you need!
+Good luck!

+Ry